gear-foundation/academy/docs/04-hello-world-testing/testing-with-gtest.md

 Testing smart contracts is an important aspect of developing decentralized applications.
 We’ll use the Gear [`gtest`](https://docs.gear.rs/gtest/) library for our program’s logic testing.

-To get started, let's create a new directory called `tests` at the top level of our project directory, next to the `src` director.
+To get started, let's create a new directory called `tests` at the top level of our project directory, next to the `src` directory.
 In that directory, we’ll create a file `hello_world_test.rs` where we’ll write tests for our contract.

 ```bash
 mkdir tests